 The US Government has estimated that nearly 25% of the 20,000 plant species native to North America are at risk of extinction because of invasive plant species and related habitat loss.
 Native species are kept in check by the natural balance of their ecosystem.

-However, the same balance is not achieved when an invasive species is introduced.
+However, the same balance is not achieved when invasive species are introduced.
 As a result, invasive species can affect the ecological balance of their new environment and lead to a wide range of impacts.

 1. Impacts on Native Species